community.general.lists_mergeby filter – Merge two or more lists of dictionaries by a given attribute

 Input

-list / elements=dictionary / required
+list / elements=any / required

-A list of dictionaries.
+A list of dictionaries, or a list of lists of dictionaries.

 Positional parameters